GECO

 Help!

-If you have problems running GECO, or have found a bug, you can ask at the geco-devel mailing list.
+If you have problems running GECO, or have found a bug, consider telling us at the geco-devel mailing list.